-The capabilities of WreckWatch described in Section 2 incur a number of demands on the software architecture and Internet services that support it.
-For example, careful design is required to ensure it does not consume too much power, overconsume network bandwidth, or overwhelm central servers.
-This section describes key R&D challenges and presents promising solution approaches that we and others are developing to address these challenges.
+The capabilities of WreckWatch described in Section 2 incur a number of demands on the software architecture and Internet services that support it, e.g., careful design is required to ensure it does not consume too much power, overconsume network bandwidth, or overwhelm central servers.
+This section describes a sampling of these key R&D challenges and presents promising solution approaches that we and others are developing to address these R&D gaps.
 We selected these challenges based on our experience developing WreckWatch and other mobile cyber-physical applications and supporting Internet services described in Section 4.
-Although the solutions are paired with individual challenge problems, many common themes, such as the use of model-driven engineering, crosscut the solutions.

-&lt;sup>1 WreckWatch and our other applications for mobile Internet device sensor networks are available as open-source from code. google.com/p/vuphone.
+1 WreckWatch and our other applications for mobile Internet device sensor networks are available in open-source form from code.google.com/p/vuphone.